tlhtlh2211/Chess_TermProject_COMP1020/README.md

 - Purpose and Objective:

-    Players can play online and offline against each other.
+    Players can play offline against each other.

     There are also recordings of the game in which the players can replay their moves to learn from their mistake.